AdrianKriger/r-lattice-data/README.md

 Welcome to this Lattice Data with R Assignment!

-In this exercise, we will explore the concepts and applications of spatial autocorrelation and extend our understanding of Ordinary Least Sqaures Regression (OLS) with Geographically Weighted Regression.
+In this exercise, we will explore the concepts and applications of spatial autocorrelation and extend our understanding of Ordinary Least Squares Regression (OLS) with Geographically Weighted Regression.
 We investigate:

 &nbsp;&nbsp;&nbsp;**1) Spatial Autocorrelation**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Neighbors and Weight Matrices